Treat Me: Background and release

 In 2021, Bailey released her debut solo single, "Have Mercy", which reached number one on the Mainstream R&B/Hip-Hop Airplay chart and debuted within the top 40 of the Billboard Hot 100.
 Bailey provided vocals on "You & Me" by Gunna, from the album DS4Ever before she started to promote her next single.
 Bailey hinted at the release of "Treat Me" with a promotional video, showing the singer vocalizing in a bodysuit with crystals.

 On March 31, 2022, Bailey announced the release date of "Treat Me", stating that the single would come out on April 8, through Parkwood Entertainment.
 The cover artwork for the song depicts the singer in a latex thong and an up-sized black puffer jacket.
 Her hair consists of sleek bangs, and she wears jewelry around her neck which goes down to her chest area.
-The song was Bailey's first release of 2022, and the second single from her upcoming studio album.
+The song was Bailey's first release of 2022.